deebeelee/NLP_courseproject_machine_comprehension/README.md

 By AG,MF,DL

-_Note: download data locally because some are larger than the 25MB threshold that Cornell Github allows_
+_Note: Upload MRC models and scripts here but have the train/test data locally because some are larger than the 25MB threshold that Cornell Github allows_

 - Baseline
    Run 'test.py' on command line with two arguments: